How to buy IBM (IBM) shares in Australia

-International Business Machines Corporation is an information technology services business with stocks listed in the US.
+International Business Machines is an information technology services business with stocks listed in the US.
 IBM shares (IBM) are listed on the NYSE and all prices are listed in US Dollars.
-Its last market close was US$120.51 – a decrease of 2.99% over the previous week.
+Its last market close was US$160.28 – an increase of 1.08% over the previous week.
+Here's how to invest if you're based in Australia.

 How to buy shares in IBM

 - Search for IBM.
 Find the share by name or ticker symbol: IBM.
-Research its history to confirm it's a solid investment against your financial goals.
+Research its history to confirm it's a solid investment that matches your financial goals.

 - Check in on your investment.
 Congratulations, you own a part of IBM.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 What's in this guide?